romelllo/romelllo/README.md

 # Hi there 👋

-I'm Roman Novikov, a Software Engineer passionate about building efficient data pipelines and cloud-based solutions.
+I'm Roman Novikov, a Data Engineer passionate about building efficient data pipelines and cloud-based solutions.

 ### 🌟 Current Role
 - **Data Engineer** at Hero.io, working on AI-powered tools to bring clarity to the crypto space.